ChristopherRosin/MAKESPEARE/scripts/README.md

 # MAKESPEARE/scripts

-converter-synthesis-suite.pl is a Perl script for converting the 7 "Established Benchmarks" used in the paper to the format required by MAKESPEARE.
+converter-synthesis-suite.pl is a Perl script for converting the 7 "Established Benchmarks" used in the MAKESPEARE paper to the required format.
 These benchmarks were described in this paper:

 *Helmuth, T., and Spector, L. 2015b.
 General program synthesis benchmark suite.
 In GECCO, 1039–1046.*